felixismael72/currency/README.md

 # Currency

-Here you can find a WIP project which aims to implement a mobile app to handle currency conversion.
+Here you can find a project that handles currency conversion.
+It's not pretty, but you can use it just fine! 😃

-TODO:

-- everything :P